-- (1) After receiving the official document, the certificate officer follows the review guidelines to compare the official document number with the document issuing unit to perform identification, authentication and verify that the application has been authorized. - (2) If the SSL/TLS certificate is applied for online with an agency (organization) / unit certificate IC card, the RA verifies the digital signature for identification use. - 2.
-Domain ownership authentication - The GTLSCA only provides government agency (organization) and unit certificate applications and domain authentication shall be handled in accordance with section 3.2.2.2 Domain Name Ownership Authentication. - (2) Most GTLSCA subscribers use the government service network to register government domains (.gov).
+- (1) After receiving the official document, the certificate officer follows the review guidelines to compare the official document number with the document issuing unit to perform identification, authentication and verify that the application has been authorized. - (2) If the SSL/TLS certificate is applied for online with an agency (organization) / unit certificate IC card, the RA verifies the digital signature for identification use. - (3) If the applicant applied certificate by ACME, the applicant's certificate IC card issued by GCA will be use for identification and authentication.
+The identification key pair of applicant's web server will be registed to be the basis of authentication. - 2.
+Domain ownership authentication - (1) The GTLSCA only provides government agency (organization) and unit certificate applications and domain authentication shall be handled in accordance with section 3.2.2.2 Domain Name Ownership Authentication. - (2) Most GTLSCA subscribers use the government service network to register government domains (.gov).
 However, some are subscribers to other types of domains.
-SSL/TLS certificate application review and control all must comply with the requirements in the official version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum so the GTLSCA has no high-risk certificate application problem. - 3.
-Certification Authority Authorization (CAA)
+SSL/TLS certificate application review and control all must comply with the requirements in the official version of the Baseline Requirements for the Issuance and Management of Publicly-

+Trusted Certificates issued by the CA/Browser Forum so the GTLSCA has no high-risk certificate application problem.

+3. Certification Authority Authorization (CAA)